Frankie1215/Terraform-Web/README.md

 **cloudfront_price_class** - (Required) Price class provides you an option to lower the prices you pay to deliver content out of Amazon CloudFront.

+**domain_name** - (Optional) Provide domain name to bind on CloudFront.

+**certificate_arn** - (Optional) The ARN of the AWS Certificate Manager certificate that you wish to use with this distribution.
+The ACM certificate must be in US-EAST-1.

 ## Usage

 ### Terraform Installation